 Gathering supporters helps build meaningful relationships.
-Create event pages for house parties, large conferences, or even digital hangouts.
-Accept RSVPs, fill volunteer shifts, sell tickets, and track attendance.
+Create event pages for community events, parties, large conferences, or even digital hangouts.
+From an event page you can accept RSVPs, fill volunteer shifts, sell tickets, track attendance and more!

 - Create a new event